 Switching costs are the cumulative ‘costs’ people pay – including money, time, and effort – of changing from one thing to the next.

 For example, switching from one piece of software to the next.
-Sometimes there’s a termination fee.
-Sometimes the price changes or goes up.
+Sometimes there’s a termination fee or the price changes.
 But then there’s also the immense headache of relearning a new system and training your staff.
 Not to mention, the time-consuming task of re-entering all of your information from one app to the next.

 So changing project management tools doesn’t sound that bad on the surface, but there’s all these ‘hidden’ costs that eventually add up.

-Switching costs also apply to our mental capacity, too.
+Switching costs can also apply to our mental capacity too.

-Several studies cited by the American Psychological Association have proven how multitasking actually hurts productivity.
+Several studies cited by the American Psychological Association have proven how multitasking actually affects productivity negatively.

-One study asked people to name digits in different languages.
+One study asked people to count digits in different languages.
 Switching from one language to the next caused repeatedly slower response times.

 Another looked at the time it took to switch tasks when solving different complex puzzles.
 For example, they would start with math problems before being forced to classify geometric objects.
 The more complex the task, the longer the switching time took.
 And when someone was unfamiliar with the task being asked, it took even longer.

-Everyone’s favorite productivity scheme, Getting Things Done, talks about how peak productivity happens when we can focus in a state of flow.
+Everyone’s favorite productivity scheme, Getting Things Done, talks about how peak productivity happens when we can focus on a state of flow.

-The problem is that rarely, if ever, happens in a modern day agency.
-Where you’re constantly bombarded by client phone calls and emails.
+The problem is that it rarely happens in a modern-day agency where you’re constantly bombarded by client phone calls and emails.
 Constantly responding to internal Slack messages.
 Add to that the typical barrage of Tweets and other social updates, and you’re in multitasking hell most days.

 Realistically, you’ve got the ability to handle ~4 clients at any given time.
 That might even be on the high side depending if these are all-consuming, one-off projects or big retainer clients.
 On a daily basis, you can probably tackle one or two client deliverables with enough gusto to get it across the finish line.

 But that’s not reality, is it?
-You’re more likely corresponding with 5-7 clients at any given time.
-Working across 3-4 projects per day.
+You’re more likely corresponding with 5-7 clients at any given time and working across 3-4 projects per day.

 And that’s where things fall off the rails.
-Deadlines are missed and quality of work plummets.
+Deadlines are missed and your quality of work plummets.

 Unless you have a rigorous way of keeping everything in its place.